 Always bring your Equity Membership card to auditions.

-Equity actor/singers for replacements in the currently running Broadway production.
-See breakdown.
+Ensemble singers for future replacements in the currently running Broadway production.
+See breakdown for more details.

 Women should be sopranos (lyric or coloratura), mezzo sopranos, or contraltos, with strong legit musical theatre or opera voices.